Col & Marj Drewitt

 To secure the curve you also may need to use extra screws to hold the curve in place; and again, screwing down the second sleeper at each end of the track and two or three in the middle section.

-When the rail is laid and the job completed, backfill the track using quarter minus bluestone screenings as ballast to the level of the sleeper bed.
+When the rail is laid and the job completed, back-fill the track using bluestone quarter minus screenings as ballast to the level of the sleeper bed.
 You will also need to remove any small stones that may be caught up in the rail ties on the sleeper bed.

 Before you attempt to do test run with a locomotive, make sure the top of the rail is thoroughly wiped and cleaned of dust and grit.
 And don't hesitate to contact us if you are experiencing any difficulties.